polyluxus/tools-for-g09.bash/README.md

  - Implement option to set `GAUSS_MEMDEF` for the utilities.
 Currently if memory is scarce you need to use raw or bash mode.

+### g09.genwfx.sh

+This script reads an inputfile and produces a new inputfile to perform a property run.
+In such a run no calculation will be performed, therefore a checkpointfile is strictly neccessary.
+It also is possible to run these calculations interactively with the wrapper script, as they should only take a few minutes at most.

 ### water.sample.tgz

 Contains a collection of Gaussian 09 in- and outputs for demonstration